 - Prick the outside of the potatoes several times with a fork or knife to keep them from bursting.

 - Do not allow the potatoes to sit in the water.
 Set a trivet or stainless steel steamer basket in the pressure cooker or Instant Pot before adding the potatoes.

-- large potatoes 12 minutes (usually sold individually these will be very large potatoes)
+• Large potatoes – 12 minutes (sold individually these will be very large)

-How do you cook potatoes in a pressure cooker?
+How to cook potatoes in a pressure cooker?